 MEDICAL BILLS INSURANCE FOR MOTORCYCLE ACCIDENT – INJURY ATTORNEYS

-If you own an automobile in Minnesota, your car insurance is required to provide medical coverage if you are injured in an accident.
+If you own an automobile in Minnesota, your auto insurance is required to provide medical coverage if you are injured in an accident.
 Unfortunately, this law does not apply a motorcycle owner.
 Therefore, medical coverage for the motorcycle owner is not automatically included in the coverage for the bike.
-Medical insurance for a motorcycle accident is optional and has to be purchased as an add-on with the bike’s insurance policy.
+Medical insurance for a motorcycle accident is optional and has to be purchased by the owner as an add-on with the bike’s insurance policy.
 The insurance company is required to offer you insurance you can buy so your medical bills will be covered after a motor cycle accident, but that doesn’t mean they have to encourage you to get it, or even explain how important it may be to you.
-Our top motorcycle accident lawyers have represented many people injured in a crash who later wished they had purchased insurance to cover their medical bills.
+Our top motorcycle accident lawyers in MN have represented many people injured in a crash who later wished they had purchased insurance to cover their medical bills.

 Minn.Stat.
 Sec.
 65B.48 Subd.
 5. regarding motorcycle coverage states: